 Oliver Rowe (Co-Chair) – I heard about the great people that Action Hampshire has and the excellent work it does and wanted to be part of this.
-I am an accountant and thought being a trustee would be a really good opportunity to assist in the voluntary sector and to use and develop my skills.
+I am an accountant and thought being a trustee would be a really good opportunity to assist in the not-for-proft sector and to use and develop my skills.
 I have been part of the Board since 2007 and am currently Action Hampshire Co-Chair and also Chair of The Finance Committee.
 The staff and my fellow trustees are always looking at how Action Hampshire and the sector can move forward and my time with the organisation has more than met my expectations.

 Margaret Geary – Margaret was keen to become a Trustee of Action Hampshire because of a longstanding desire to support the development of a stronger voice for the voluntary sector within Portsmouth and because Action Hampshire has been the sector support body within the city since 2011.
 She was previously a director of local government services in Portsmouth and has always worked closely with voluntary and community groups in the areas of probation, community safety, regeneration and neighbourhood renewal at local and national levels.

 Richard Osmond – Richard is retired, following a career in public sector personnel and industrial relations.
-Having an interest in voluntary sector governance, Richard finds an ideal base in Action Hampshire, where he has had the opportunity to help several member organisations.
+Having an interest in not-for-profit sector governance, Richard finds an ideal base in Action Hampshire, where he has had the opportunity to help several member organisations.
 His previous voluntary activities have include being Chairman of Governors at Peter Symonds College in Winchester and of Winchester NADFAS (National Association of Decorative & Fine Arts Societies).
 He is also a former Diocesan Governor of the University of Winchester.
 Currently, as well as being a trustee of Action Hampshire, Richard is also a committee member of Hampshire Historic Churches Trust.
 He is particularly interested in the arts and rural issues.
 Richard is a member of the Action Hampshire Finance Committee.